HanyangZhong/Hanyangzhong.github.io/index.md

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for postdoctoral research opportunities starting in Fall 2026 in robotic manipulation, contact-rich manipulation, robot learning, dexterous robotics, and embodied AI.
+**<font color='red'>[Highlight]</font> I am looking for postdoctoral research opportunities starting in Fall 2026 in AI for Robotics, robotic manipulation, robot learning, dexterous robotics, tactile/force sensing, and embodied AI.
 Please feel free to contact me if you have any leads!**

 - **Sep 2021 - June 2022:** University of York (MSc)
 - **Sep 2022 - Sep 2026** University of York (PhD)